-“It really starts as babies because they develop a habit of being constantly stimulated and don’t really enjoy the benefits of that daydreaming time,” cautions Hammond.
+“It really starts as young babies because they develop a habit of being constantly stimulated and don’t really enjoy the benefits of that daydreaming time,” cautions Hammond.

 Staring into space is powerful brain-building time—hang a “do not disturb” sign on the crib, and let baby muse.